hejianDK/onion-ui/README.md

 Run `npm run test` to run the test sets and `npm run test:watch` to watch the tests.

+Run `npm run lint` to check the JavaScript style using Airbnb rule.

+All JavaScript codes in app folder passed eslint check and all tests passed before commit.

 The motivation of this project is the quote below which encourages me to keep working hard:
 > Biebiev is noob.